henryblu/ML-Powered-WiFi-Tracker/README.md

 export ESPPORT=/dev/ttyUSB0  # or COMx on Windows
 ```

+If your ESP32 board has two USB-C ports, connect to the **left** port for
+flashing and monitoring.
+The right port is typically for USB-OTG and does not
+provide the USB-to-serial connection used by `idf.py`.

 ## Build and flash

 Compile the project and flash the firmware to your board: